The word PRINCIPLE is defined by the Oxford English Dictionary [2011 Concise edition] as:

 Burke’s Reflections demonstrates that the state of society and the liberty of the individual are fundamental concerns for the Right.
 His intention in the book is to show how the English constitution and culture have proven value for good order and the securing of people’s Rights; and that the situation in France at that time endangered the very Rights the Revolutionaries and their supporters were seeking.

-Burke was right about the French Revolution, just as his analysis and views had been right about the American colonies prior to the War of Independence, and right about the corrupt and dishonorable situation under the British East India Company.
+Burke’s comments on the French Revolution were thoroughly pertinent, just as they had been about the American colonies prior to the War of Independence, about the questionable situation of British East India Company rule, and about his native Ireland.

-Burke’s analysis and viewpoint are therefore of inestimable value, and he is rightly seen as the father of modern Conservatism.
+Burke’s analysis is of inestimable value, and he is rightly seen as the father of modern Conservatism.

 Reflections on the Revolution in France should therefore be read in its entirety to gain a full appreciation of the Right’s rationale.

-But his concluding remarks in the book suffice to give us the idea: Burke describes a conservatism which values the experience of the ages, eschewing radical departures, and which takes its worldview from Christianity, not from the Materialism and Rationalism of Enlightenment thinking.
+His concluding remarks in Reflections convey the sense: Burke describes a conservatism which values the experience of the ages, eschewing radical departures, and taking its worldview from Christianity, not from the Materialism and Rationalism of Enlightenment thinking.

 “I wish my countryman rather to recommend to our neighbours [ie the French] the example of the British Constitution, than to take models from them for the improvement of our own.
 In the former they have got an invaluable treasure.
 They are not, I think, without some causes of apprehension and complaint; but these they do not owe to their constitution, but to their own conduct.